-9.5 Protocol Violation
+9.4 Protocol Violation

-A protocol violation is a subset of protocol deviation.
-It is any planned or intended change or deviation from the IRB approved study protocol, consent document, recruitment process, or study materials that were not approved by the IRB prior to implementation.
+The Common Rule and the FDA regulations do not define this term, however, the term violation usually signifies a serious deviation.
+The Pennington Biomedical IRB uses this term in conjunction with the term deviation.
 Generally, protocol violations occur after the subject is enrolled in the research.
 However, some protocol violations, such as deviations from the approved consent process, can occur before the subject is enrolled in the research.
-Protocol violations may be either major protocol violations or minor protocol violations, based on their relative severity.

-9.6 Major Protocol Violation
+9.5 Major Protocol Deviation/Violation

-A major protocol violation is a deviation that has an impact on subject safety, may substantially alter risks to subjects, may have an effect on the integrity of the study data, or may affect the subject's willingness to participate in the study.
-Major protocol violations can vary in the degree of seriousness according to how the changes impact subject safety, the degree of non-compliance with federal regulations, state laws, the Pennington Biomedical Research Center's IRB and the degree of foreknowledge of the event.
+A major protocol deviation/violation is a deviation that has an impact on subject safety, may substantially alter risks to subjects, may have an effect on the integrity of the study data, or may affect the subject's willingness to participate in the study.
+Major protocol deviations/violations can vary in the degree of seriousness according to how the changes impact subject safety, the degree of non-compliance with federal regulations, state laws, the Pennington Biomedical Research Center's IRB and the degree of foreknowledge of the event.

-All major protocol violations must be reported by the investigator to the IRB within five (5) working days of learning of the violation.
+All major protocol deviations/violations must be reported by the investigator to the IRB within five (5) working days of learning of the deviation/violation.
 If it is necessary to make a permanent change to the study procedures in order to avoid harm to other subjects, then a protocol modification should be submitted as soon as possible by the investigator.
 If appropriate to maintain safety of the subjects, new subject enrollment should be temporarily stopped by the investigator until the modification is approved.

-No matter who discovers a major protocol violation (e.g., sponsor or their agent during a monitoring visit), the investigator is responsible for reporting it to the IRB.
+No matter who discovers a major protocol deviation/violation (e.g., sponsor or their agent during a monitoring visit), the investigator is responsible for reporting it to the IRB.

-9.7 Minor Protocol Violation
+9.6 Minor Protocol Deviation/Violation

-A minor protocol violation is one that does not impact subject safety, compromise the integrity of the study data, or affect the subject's willingness to participate in the study.
+A minor protocol deviation/violation is one that does not impact subject safety, compromise the integrity of the study data, or affect the subject's willingness to participate in the study.

-No matter who discovers a minor protocol violation (e.g., sponsor or their agent during a monitoring visit), the investigator is responsible for reporting it to the IRB.
+No matter who discovers a minor protocol deviation/violation (e.g., sponsor or their agent during a monitoring visit), the investigator is responsible for reporting it to the IRB.

-All minor protocol violations do not require prompt reporting and should be reported by the investigator to the IRB within ten (10) working days (or no later than at the time of continuing review) of learning of the violation.
+All minor protocol deviations/violations do not require prompt reporting and should be reported by the investigator to the IRB within ten (10) working days of learning of the deviation/violation.

-9.8 Protocol Exception
+9.7 Protocol Exception

-A protocol exception is a temporary protocol deviation that is reapproved by the sponsor or funding agency, (and, if applicable, the FDA for investigational device studies) and the IRB, prior to its implementation.
-Protocol exceptions are generally for a single subject or, occasionally, a small group of subjects.

-Protocol exceptions must be submitted to IRB and granted approval prior to subject enrollment and implementation, except where necessary to eliminate apparent immediate hazards to the Human Subjects.
+A protocol exception is a temporary protocol deviation that is pre-approved by the sponsor or funding agency, (and, if applicable, the FDA for investigational device studies) and approved by the IRB, prior to its implementation, except where necessary to eliminate apparent immediate hazards to the Human Subjects.